Kylon99/AlternativePlay/README.md

 ## Changelog

+### 0.4.0
+- Added new options to use trackers for saber positions without the need for OpenVR Input Emulator
+- Added option to enable or disable hand switching in Beat Spear
+- Added button coloring on main view controller to indicate play mode
+- Changed configuration to use JSON serialization

+### 0.3.2
+- Fixed manifest to reference correct Darth Maul icon
+- Updated manifest to support Beat Saber 1.11.0

 ### 0.3.1
 - Updated logging to use the new BSIPA4 logger
 - Bumped version requirement of BS_Utils to 1.4.6